Externalities of Electricity Generation

 The EU cost of electricity generation without these external costs averages about 4 cents/kWh.
 If these external costs were in fact included, the EU price of electricity from coal would double and that from gas would increase by around 30%.
 A summary plus access to more recent work is on the ExternE website.

 The report proposes two ways of incorporating external costs: taxing the costs or subsidising alternatives.
 Due to the difficulty of taxing in an EU context, subsidy is favoured.
-EC guidelines published in February 2001 encourage members states to subsidise "new plants producing renewable energy ... on the basis of external costs avoided," up to 5 c/kWh.
+EC guidelines published in February 2001 encourage members states to subsidize "new plants producing renewable energy ... on the basis of external costs avoided," up to 5 c/kWh.
 However, this provision does not extend to nuclear power, despite the comparable external costs avoided.
 EU member countries have pledged to have renewables (including hydro) provide 12% of total energy and 22% of electricity by 2010, a target which appears unlikely to be met.
 The case for extending the subsidy to nuclear energy is obvious, particularly if climate change is to be taken seriously.

 In that connection it is interesting to note the significant state subsidies to the coal industry in the EU, reported to total €6874 million or €190 per tonne in 2000.
 This includes operating aid, 'aid for reduction of activity', and other.
 In Germany alone, politically committed to phasing out nuclear energy and meanwhile finding new ways to tax it, €4598 million was spent in subsidies to coal in 2000.
 Considerable effort was being given to finding ways to extend these subsidies beyond mid-2002.